M-casado/standard-operating-procedures/sops/european-level/GDI-SOP0009_dataset-withdrawal.md

 - Requester contact details:
    - <REQUESTER_NAME> (<REQUESTER_ROLE>, <REQUESTER_INSTITUTION>)
    - <REQUESTER_EMAIL_ADDRESS>
-- Dataset IDs / Accessions: <list of relevant dataset IDs>
+- Dataset IDs: <list of relevant dataset IDs>
 - Scope: <Whether the dataset is to be fully or partially withdrawn>
 - Stated reason: <Reason for withdrawal from the requester>
 - Requester authority: <The results of your investigation at step 3 of this SOP>
 - Deadline requested: <Deadline of withdrawal if applicable>

-ACTIONS NEEDED:
+ACTIONS NEEDED [Within 5 working days]:
-1. Please designate one or more technical leads to:
+1. Please designate technical lead(s) to:
    a.
-Identify every GDI system or node where this dataset (or the specified subset) resides and is to be withdrawn from.
+Identify all GDI systems where this dataset (or the specified subset) resides and is to be withdrawn from.
    b.
 Notify each system owner and coordinate the withdrawal schedule.
 2. Update the VHD ticket with assigned leads and expected completion timeline.